gcms/emaildata/Readme.txt

 Extracting attachments
 -----------------------

-The method :class:`Attachment.extract` returns an iterator with the decoded contents of the attachments of a message::
+The method `extract` in the Attachment class returns an iterator with the decoded contents of the attachments of a message::

     import email